High Holidays | Schedule

 10:30am Festival Morning Service & Yizkor

 Our High Holiday season concludes with a festival service.
-At each of the 3 pilgrim festivals–Sukkot, Pesach, Shavuot–we pause from within our celebrations to remember those who have passed away.
-Be with us for our 90-minute celebration of Torah and to recall those who gave Torah (in all its forms) to us but are no more
+Simchat Torah is one of the four times each year that we do a special Yizkor service where we pause from within our celebrations to remember those who have passed away.
+Be with us for our 90-minute celebration of Shabbat, Torah, and to recall those who gave Torah (in all its forms) to us.